52sketches/52sketches.github.io/_posts/2020-12-17-52-Sketches-Episode-011-KellySnook.md

 block: "no" # "no" means is shown in itunes
 ---

-Music Producer and technologist Kelly Snook discusses growing up as a musician, becoming a rocket scientist while being a musician, what does it mean to be a musician,
+Music producer and technologist Kelly Snook discusses growing up as a musician, becoming a rocket scientist while being a musician, what does it mean to be a musician,